Things to do in Khiva & Khiva Travel Guide

 By Shared Taxi: Shared taxis depart when full and are available to Khiva, usually via a stop in Urgench.
 From Bukhara to Urgench plan to pay around $15 USD for a seat for the roughly 7 hour trip.
 For the 20 minute ride from Urgench to Khiva, you can plan to pay about $1-2 USD depending on your negotiating skills.
 To reach Nukus from Khiva plan to pay about $4 USD for a seat in a shared taxi.

 By Train: Modern Afrosiab and slower Sharq trains connect many destinations in Uzbekistan.
-Note that there is not a train station in Khiva, but there is one in nearby Urgench.
+Finally, there is a new train station in Khiva recently opened.
 There are international trains to and from Uzbekistan as well, connecting Uzbekistan to Russia and Kazakhstan.
 Visit the Uzbek Railways website to see schedules.

 Where To Sleep In Khiva